sdbx/Utils/hhss/SPECIFICATION.md

 A SANE PERSON
 ```

-Then a conforming implementation must yield the following strings:
+The below is one possible result which can be produced by a conforming implementation:

 ```
 COR: H3Y A SANE PERSON, C 15 R1LLY C00L!!!!!